Jaymon/chef-cookbooks/spiped/README.md

 So, the _source_ port on **:client** connections is the port that all the applications will use to connect to the server.
 That means the _target_ on **:client** connections should correspond to the _source_ value on **:server** configurations.

-The _target_ value on **:server** connections should point to the original connection host and port in the configuration for the service, then the _source_ value will be the new publicly available port that service will broadcast on (see how in the above server source value it is `0.0.0.0`, that means it broadcasts on all ip addresses, so postgres db would be available to other remote boxes on port 5433).
+The _target_ value on **:server** connections should point to the original connection host and port in the configuration for the service, then the _source_ value will be the new publicly available port that service will broadcast on (see how in the above server source value it is `0.0.0.0`, that means it broadcasts on all ip addresses, so the server would be available to other remote boxes on port 5433).

 ## Platform